Rahul, Nadda pay tributes to ex-CM Virbhadra Singh in Shimla | Politics

 - India

-Congress leader Rahul Gandhi and BJP president J P Nadda joined a large number of supporters on Friday to pay last respects to former Himachal Pradesh chief minister Virbhadra Singh who passed away on Thursday.
+Congress leaders Rahul Gandhi and BJP president J P Nadda joined a large number people here Friday to pay their last respects to former Himachal Pradesh chief minister Virbhadra Singh who passed away on Thursday.

-Gandhi, accompanied by Congress Working Committee member Rajeev Shukla, laid a wreath at the mortal remains of Singh to pay his last respects to the departed leader at the state Congress office -- Rajiv Bhawan.
+Gandhi, accompanied by Congress Working Committee member Rajeev Shukla, laid a wreath at the mortal remains of Singh at the state Congress office Rajiv Bhawan.

 Gandhi later hugged the late Congress leader's son Vikramaditya Singh, the Shimla Rural MLA, to express his condolences.